Ehab-Nada/cryptoverse/README.md

-# Cryptoverse app is a crypto currency information using React and Rapid API with
+# Cryptoverse app is a crypto currency informations provider using React and Rapid API with
 # Live Server -> https://cryptooverse.web.app/
 ## Ant Design -> Layout, cards and icons
 ## Redux/toolkit -> manage all application states and store RapidAPI feched data